young/intro-to-web-assembly/lessons/assembly-script/writing.md

 ```

 Converting this function to AssemblyScript is straightforward.
 We just need to add types for the function argument and return value.
-AssemblyScript automatically looks in the `assembly` directory for files to compile.
+AssemblyScript automatically looks in the `/assembly` directory for files to compile.

 ```js
 // /assembly/index.ts